Need a gift for your CrossFit team buddy, WOD partner, significant other, relation, or random internet person? Here are some ideas.

 But seriously, if you're looking for a useful gift for the ketogenic person in your life, get them a blood ketone monitor.
 (We use the awesome Keto Mojo – here's 15% OFF).
 Then you can listen to them geek out about ketone levels and ketosis.
 You'll love the daily updates and tweets too ?.
 Do it for someone you love!

 If you'd prefer something a little more economic, or you like to give the gift of a good book, try the Ketogenic Kitchen – The best book on the topic, in our opinion.

 Why so serious?
 CrossFitters have a reputation for being a stern bunch.
 But it's just that we're a bit driven.
 We take things seriously because we're all about self-improvement.
-That doesn't mean we can't laugh at ourselves after the WOD (but not during it).
+That doesn't mean we can't laugh at ourselves after WODs (but not during them).